 Press each unit flat to set the seam...

-...and then open with the seam allowance towards the A, B, C or D fabric.
+...and then open with the SA towards the darker fabric.

-Now align the long edge of this pressed unit with the long edge of it's corresponding triangle cut from the 5-1/8" square.
-(Again, refer to your fabric placement chart.)
+Now align the long edge of this pressed unit with the long edge of a #3C subcut from the smaller square.

-Stitch this seam.
-The pieced unit is on top with its seam allowance towards you.
+Stitch.
+The pieced unit is on top with its SA towards you.
 (There's less chance for it to flip in the wrong direction this way.)

-Follow your fabric placement chart to assemble the remaining three unique 3-fabric QSTs.
+Follow your placement chart to assemble the remaining three unique 3-patch QSTs.

-If you need a refresher on trimming quarter square triangle units to size, click here to review this technique in Quarter Square Triangle, Technique #1, Steps 6-7.
-The center measurement of this unit is 2-1/4".
+If you need a refresher on trimming QSTs to size, click here to review this technique in Quarter Square Triangle, Technique #1, Steps 6-7.
+The center or midpoint measurement for the 12" block made in this tutorial is 2-1/4".

-With RST, sew a Fabric #4 triangle to a #1 with #4 on top.
+With RST, sew a #8B triangle to a #7A with #7A on top.
 Feed the blunt edge into your machine first, just like you did with the QSTs above.

-With RST, sew a Fabric #2 triangle to a #3 with #2 on top, again feeding the blunt edge first.
+With RST, sew a #9C triangle to a #10D with #10D on top, again feeding the blunt edge first.

 With RST, sew these two units together.
 The seams nest to help you match them.